port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/orca-security.md

 - `PORT_CLIENT_ID` - Your Port client id
 - `PORT_CLIENT_SECRET` - Your Port client secret
-- `OCTA_SECURITY_API_TOKEN` - Get that by following the steps below
+- `ORCA_SECURITY_API_TOKEN` - Get that by following the steps below
   - Go to **Settings** -> **Users & Permissions** -> **API** -> **API Tokens**
   - Click on **Add API Token**
   - Fill in the details required and select **Shiftleft Alert Manager** for the role.
   - Click on save and copy the API token
-- `OCTA_SECURITY_API_URL` - The host URL of your Orca Security dashboard.
+- `ORCA_SECURITY_API_URL` - The host URL of your Orca Security dashboard.
 See the below table for which URL to use depending on your region:

 <details>
 <summary><b>Orca Security API URL list (Click to expand)</b></summary>